Garbage Disposal Basics

 Garbage Disposal Don’ts

-Avoid the following to help prevent your garbage disposal from suffering a clog.
+Avoid the following to help prevent your garbage disposal from becoming clogged.

 - Don’t pour fat, oil or grease into your drain.
-They trap bacteria-causing odors and overtime will cause draining to slow
+This promotes bacteria resulting in foul odors

-- Don’t grind coffee grounds, eggshells or animal bones as this will only create granular waste and then eventually clogs
+- Don’t grind coffee grounds, eggshells or animal bones as this will only create granular waste that can clog or jam the disposal

-- Don’t grind fruit peels, potato peels or any other fibrous peel.
-Potatoes will form a starchy paste and fibers from produce items such as celery and onion can tangle and jam your garbage disposal
+- Don’t grind fruit peels, potato peels or any other fibrous material.
+Potatoes and pasta will form a starchy paste and fibers from produce items such as celery and onion can tangle and jam your garbage disposal

 - Don’t force large amounts of food waste down your garbage disposal.
-Feed food down it a little bit at a time
+Feed food into the disposal a little bit at a time

 - Don’t use harsh chemicals including drain cleaners and bleach.
-They can cause grease to harden in your drain lines and will kill beneficial bacteria in your septic tank
+They can kill beneficial bacteria in your septic tank

 - Don’t put foods down your drain that expand like rice and pasta as they can create clogs and jams